 Loudoun County’s cross country teams were gracious hosts at the Oatlands Invitational, but not pushovers.

-Kelati came to Leesburg to live with her cousin, Amlesom Peklai, who serves as her guardian, after running the IAAF World Junior Championships in Oregon over the summer.
+Kelati came to Leesburg to live with her cousin, Amselom Teklai, who serves as her guardian, after running the IAAF World Junior Championships in Oregon over the summer.

 “The team has been very welcoming to her,” he said.
 “They’ve taught her a lot and helped make her feel comfortable at school.”

-Without any fluency in English, Peklai said, the county considers her a freshman, but at 17, she has two years to compete.
-With a 9:12 3,000 meter to her name, a race without two stop certainly would have put the 18:04 course record, by Hannah Davidson of New York’s Saratoga Springs, in jeopardy.
+Without any fluency in English, Teklai said, the county considers her a freshman, but at 17, she has two years to compete.
+With a 9:12 3,000 meter to her name, a race without two stops certainly would have put the 18:04 course record, by Hannah Davidson of New York’s Saratoga Springs, in jeopardy.

 Her emergence on the scene will turn some heads throughout the state and beyond, from the epicenter on the hilly course laid on the grounds of the Oatlands Plantation.

 When Kelati took off, Loudoun Valley senior Ciara Donohue, who finished third in 18:57, was taken by surprise.

 “I had no idea who she was, but I just let her go,” she said.
 “She was either going to get tired and come back or not, and chasing her seemed like a bad idea that early on.”

 Heritage coach Doug Gilbert added that along with junior Georgie Mackenzie‘s (11th, 19:20) emergence, the season is shaping up to be exciting for the Pride.